bruhmoment3124/ALLEN-CPU/README.md

 ## quirks
 Instructions should be entered at memory position 1 and not 0.
+If a halt instruction is not entered, the program will run until the end of instruction memory and will loop around, causing errors.
+There are no instructions to enter immediate values, all values needed for a computation must be entered into data memory.